FLSA STATUS: Non-Exempt

 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

-• Organizes project records and prepares and maintains documentation to demonstrate compliance with applicable federal and local regulations and DuPage County policies
+• Organizes project records and maintains documentation to demonstrate compliance with applicable federal and local regulations and DuPage County policies

 • Provides technical assistance regarding applicability of federal and local regulations and DuPage County policies to sub-grantees, contractors, and/or program participants on a routine level